thenewobjective/thenewobjective.github.io/.drafts/uncategorized/the-role-of-programming.md

   - Compare the English description of the Game of Life rules to the one-line code of APL.
   - Reference the fitness landscape of complexity trade-offs described in <https://thenewobjective.com/software-systems-engineering/managing-complexity/>

+### Guitar vs Guitar Hero

+Vibe coding analogy

+Guitar vs guitar hero

+Southpark visualization

+### A head in the clouds

+Having your head in the clouds is easier than trying to fit the heavens in your head.

+Hence the utility of the extended mind hypothesis.

+### LLMs and the illusion of thinking

+On LLMs generating code:

+“Debugging is harder than programming, so don’t use up all your cleverness in writing the program!”
+Tony Hoare

+### The outsourcing of labor

+With the mechanical revolution we've outsourced our physical labor

+With the AI revolution we're outsourcing our mental labor.

+What remains?

 ### Spell Checkers

     The influence of spell checkers on student's ability to generate repairs of spelling errors